AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/developer/go-live.md

 ## Performance Monitoring {#performance-monitoring}

-In order for users to have the best possible experience when using the AEM headless application, it is important that you monitor key performance metrics, as detailed below:
+For users to have the best possible experience when using the AEM headless application, it is important that you monitor key performance metrics, as detailed below:

 * Validate preview and production versions of the app
 * Verify AEM status pages for current service availability status